department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/2023-logged-in-user-interviews/conversation-guide.md

 - Where did the person go if they couldn’t use My VA or the Homepage?
 - If they couldn’t navigate to their task, what did they do?

-##Task: Update contact information - 5 min / 10 min for screen reader session
+## Task 3: Update contact information - 5 min / 10 min for screen reader session
 Now I’d like to for you to show me one last thing - how would you update the address you have on file with VA?

 **!
 Stop the participant before they change their actual information !**